Scientific Name

 How to Grow and Care

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
-Some growers prefer a mineral-only compost to minimize the chance of a fungal attack on the roots.
-A layer of grit on the surface of the compost prevents moisture from accumulating around the base of stems.
+Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.
+A layer of grit on the compost surface prevents moisture from accumulating around the base of stems.

 Learn more at How to Grow and Care for Stapelia.